patrickhannan/web-apis-homework/README.md

 # web-apis-homework
+NOTE TO GRADER: Sorry for late commits, I was working in a different folder than this repository so I had to transfer it all over.
 ## Description

 This project is a quiz about web apis.
 There are five questions adn you have 75 seconds to answer it.
 In the future there will be a high score page but right now it only shows your score at the end of the game.